C$ 469 Find Cheap Flights from Singapore to Canada

 The cheapest time of day to fly to Canada is generally at night, when round-trip flights cost C$ 1,285 on average.
 The most expensive time of day to fly to Canada is generally in the morning, which is peak travel time and where the average cost of a ticket is C$ 1,405.

-Top 5 airlines serving from Singapore to Canada
+Reviews of the top 5 airlines flying from Singapore to Canada

 Need help choosing which airline to fly with from Singapore to Canada?
 KAYAK airline reviews give an overall score for each airline based on loads of factors, including comfort, boarding, in-flight entertainment and more, to make your decision easier.
 See airline scores according to verified KAYAK customer reviews.